Sylvian-Brunet/nodejs/README.md

  - npm install dotenv
  - create file .env

+For build your project, you can :
+ - run `npm run build` for build once
- - Run `npm run watch` for launch the serv.
+ - run `npm run watch` for rebuild automatically when files change.

+For database, download mongoDB here : https://www.mongodb.com/download-center/community?jmp=docs (version 4.2.1, OS, ZIP) Put it on your program Files Directory, in a new directory MongoDB.

  Now you can dev !
  check my files for more.
 If you dl my files, make a `npm install` in the directory.